 We have certain legal requirements which compel us to disclose personal information.
 For instance, we may be required to provide details to:

 In order to meet our investors’ needs and provide some investor services, such as administration of accounts and mailing of investor distribution statements, it may be necessary to release information or provide access to external service providers, for instance:

 Information about you or your dealings with us is not and will not be sold to any other company, individual, or group, whether in Australia or overseas.

 You may contact us to request access to the personal information we hold about you at any time.
 You may also ask us to correct information about you that you may believe is inaccurate, incomplete or out of date.

 We will need to verify your identity before giving you access, or correcting your information.

 In certain circumstances, we may not be able to correct or provide you with access to your information.
 In these circumstances, we will write to you to explain and provide the reasons why.

 If you have a complaint related to how Evolution Trustees has managed your personal information, please contact us using the contact information below.
 We may ask you to place your concerns in writing in order for us to fully understand and investigate the issues you have raised.
-We will acknowledge any complaint in writing within five business days and make every effort to resolve your issue within a reasonable time of us being notified (generally within 30 days).
+We will acknowledge any complaint in writing within five business days and we will respond to a privacy-related complaint no more than 30 days after receiving it.